lonelycode/tyk-io-site-content/v1.8/api-management/api-sharding.md

 ### Node tags

-If your API is segmented, node tags will be appended to the anaytics data, this will allow you to filter out all traffic going through a specific node or node cluster.
+If your API is segmented, node tags will be appended to the analytics data, this will allow you to filter out all traffic going through a specific node or node cluster.